Vjay15/MyWebsite_Zola_files/content/blog/Zola_Tutorial.md

 The get_url is a built in function provided by Zola to fetch the permalink of the pages.
 You can then choose your favourite AI or LLM tool to generate a minimalist CSS template for your website.
 Test it out and check if it all works and looks well :D

 ### Setting up Github Pages for Zola
 In order to finally deploy it on Github pages, create a main.yml file under ```.github/workflows``` and add the following YAML code.
-This is under the assumption that the page is going to be deployed in the same repository itself
+This is under the assumption that the page is going to be deployed in another repository.
+Before that make sure the DEPLOY_TOKEN is added to the secrets of the repository (This is a personal access token, check how to make one here: [Link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens))
 ```yaml
 # On every push this script is executed
 on: